 1. Your physical presence in that state;

 2. Your family and community connections;

 - Where you go to church, if you do;

-- Where is all your family located, including your spouse and children?; and
+- Where all of your family is located, including your spouse and children; and

-- Did you grow up in that place?
+- Whether you grew up in that place.

 3. Another category is professional and business relationships:

 - Were you employed where you receive payment for your services?; or